Senators back solar tariffs, oppose prairie bird safeguards

 Congress voted earlier this year to block a clean water rule imposed by the Environmental Protection Agency and a separate Labor Department measure that allows retirement plan managers to consider the effects of climate change in their investment plans.
 Biden vetoed both legislative measures.

 The solar tariffs measure was approved, 56-41, and now goes to the White House, where Biden has vowed to veto it.
-Nine Democrats supported the measure, while Kentucky Sen. Rand Paul was the only Republican who opposed it.
+Nine Democrats, including Manchin, supported the measure, while Kentucky Sen. Rand Paul was the only Republican who opposed it.

 The Senate action follows a House vote last week to reinstate fees on solar panels imported from Asia.
 Lawmakers from both parties have expressed concerns about what many call unfair competition from China.